201005-reston-bigdata/training-code/week1/review-questions.md

 - How does String interpolation work in Scala?
 - How do operators work in Scala?
 Where is "+" defined?

 - What are the ways we could provide default values for a field?

 - How do we define an auxiliary constructor?

+An auxillary constructor takes care of cases where a function is not provided with all of the arguments (parameters) it requires to initialize.
+Auxillary constructors can be made for different cases where certain parameters are left out, or for all-other cases so that the object can be initialized even if it doesn't receive all the values it requires.

 - What is an enumeration?

+An enumeration is a limited set of values for a particular case.
+We can use enumerations to limit the choices that can be sent to a function to prevent input values that are outside of what values are expected.

 - What is a REPL?

 REPL stands for Read-Evaluate-Print-Loop and is a command line tool that can be used to try out Scala code.
 To enter the Scala REPL, use the command `scala` or open a Scala worksheet in Intellij.
 You will be able to write Scala expressions and see the output.
 The REPL will automatically assign variables for the output of expressions.
 Use :help for list of commands, :quit to exit.

 - How does the Scala REPL store the results of evaluated expressions?

+The REPL will store the results (return values) of evaluated expressions in a variable that is available for reuse.